centrex/laravel-addresses/README.md

 composer require centrex/laravel-addresses
 ```

-You can publish and run the migrations with:
+You can run the migrations with:

 ```bash
 php artisan migrate